 In 1963, following the assassination of President John Kennedy, Elijah Muhammad instructed his followers to refrain from making public statements.
 He was concerned that any inflammatory statements could be used by the racist U.S. government to repress the NOI.
 But Malcolm could not resist demonstrating his disposition towards the rulers.

-His blunt assessment—“the chickens have come home to roost”—was a widespread sentiment in the most oppressed communities, who had been shut out of the gains of the white capitalist United States.
+His blunt assessment — “the chickens have come home to roost”— was a widespread sentiment in the most oppressed communities, who had been shut out of the gains of the white capitalist United States.
 Kennedy was killed by the same violent methods that the power structure perpetrates on the conquered and oppressed.

 But it was a shock to wide layers of the white population, unaccustomed to such a calm and critical assessment of U.S. society.
-The statement was used by a hysterical media to whip up a fear campaign against Malcolm and the Nation.
+The statement was used by a hysterical media to whip up a fear campaign against Malcolm and the NOI.

 Diverging politics